ePages-de/epages-docs/_posts/2015-10-07-code-talks-2015-retrospective.md

 Between the talks there was time for meeting and networking with other visitors to exchange impressions and ideas.
 All the time there was more than enough excellent food and drinks provided; not only water, coffee and tea, but of course also [1337 mate](http://www.1337mate.com/) ;-)

-Those not already too exhausted by the intense first day had the chance to spend their energy during a exclusive party in the evening/night, also with vouchers for free drinks.
+Those not already too exhausted by the intense first day had the chance to spend their energy during an exclusive party in the evening/night, also with vouchers for free drinks.
 At next day's breakfast you could clearly tell who had a tough night, but judging from the full conference rooms only a few visitors slept in.

 ## The talks

-I (Jens) started the conference attending talks highly related to my current assignment at ePages:
+I started the conference attending talks highly related to my current assignment at ePages:
 [Microservices](https://www.codetalks.de/2015/programm/radical-agility-with-autonomous-teams-and-microservices-in-the-cloud), [Docker containers](https://www.codetalks.de/2015/programm/patterns-in-a-containerized-world), [Consul](https://www.codetalks.de/2015/programm/die-cloud-im-griff-mit-consul), [Mesos & Marathon](https://www.codetalks.de/2015/programm/scalable-micro-services-with-apache-mesos-and-marathon) are technologies my team evaluates to create a new architecture for our product.
 The amount of relevant input from these talks was so intense that I had to switch to other topics in the afternoon.
 Choosing the very entertaining talk about creating PDFs using JavaScript for [printing out websites](https://www.codetalks.de/2015/programm/internet-ausdrucken-mit-javascript) was a welcome alternative and recharged my batteries to focus on [e-commerce topics](https://www.codetalks.de/2015/programm/demystify-the-commercetools-platform-how-to-build-a-global-e-commerce-api-platform) in the afternoon.